W. F. West High School

 William F. West High School, commonly referred to as W. F. West High School, is a public high school located in Chehalis, Washington, United States.
 It is the only high school in the Chehalis School District.
 It was named after a local businessman, William F. West, who donated money and land to the school district.
-The school prides itself in the amount of scholarships given out yearly ($3.2 million in scholarships in 2024).
-Many students travel out of district to attend.
-The school added a brand new science wing in 2018.
-The school also renovated its baseball field, breaking ground in August of 2024, beginning construction in October, and completing before the 2025 baseball season.

 History

+The grounds of the school, then measured at 18 acre, were donated by William F. West, a prominent businessman and resident in Chehalis.
+West continued to donate funds in the 1950s for various other needs such as the paving of the school's parking lot and the construction of a sidewalk to Market Street.
+Other funding provided by West led to improvements of the athletic fields, with such additions of a rubber track and jumping pits.
+West's charitable actions led to the school being named in his honor.

 The school opened a combination gymnasium-music room in February 1954.
 Considered one of the largest in the state, it was constructed at a cost of $450,000.
 The addition to the campus officially held an open house with a ceremony and a basketball game between the Chehalis and Centralia boys' basketball teams.
 The gym, days later, held an Amateur Athletic Union tournament, with a game played that helped to raise funds for a local cerebral palsy charity.
 The music space, which contained a 1,800 sqft rehearsal room that accommodated up to 110 practice seats, was soundproofed and offered smaller areas for choir practice.

 The school was expanded in 1971 to include an additional three rooms.
 One classroom was for laboratory use and included a darkroom for photography students undertaking a journalism course.
 The $500,000 project also included a resource center in the library and a choir room.